Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 **(b) Explain the different error recovery strategies.**

 **Panic-mode recovery** – Keep parsing until a synchronizing token is found. (e.g. semicolon).
-Then conginue.
+Then continue.
--
+- Then resume parsing
 **Phrase-level recovery** – Replace the prefix of the remaining input with some string that will allow the parser to continue looking for errors.
 - Could possible go into an infinite loop